 A wonderful self-drive tour of the stunning Shetland and Orkney Isles off the far north coast of Scotland, plus some of Scotland's finest castles and gardens on the way.
 Includes 9 nights accommodation (2 of which will be on the ferry to and from Shetland) and ferry costs.
-Available every Wednesday and Saturday from April to October.
+Available from April to October.

 St Andrews – Perthshire - Speyside – Aberdeen – Shetland - Orkney – Edinburgh

 |Day 2||St Andrews - Perth||Perthshire|